The Tango Family Tree

 It may be helpful to understand how and why it changed.

-Over the past century, tango has branched out into three primary forms.
+Over the past century, tango has branched out into three primary forms, plus others mentioned at the bottom of this page.
 We'll look at the family tree of tango from the ground up.

 The Roots of Tango